|

 and was for a short time credited as a background singer with

 that name on albums by Change in 80 and 81.
-But in 82 she was
+But in 82 she

-hit "Somebody else's guy".
+dance hit "Somebody else's guy".

 Important